-The following table sets forth certain information as of March 22, 2016 regarding the beneficial ownership by all shareholders known to us to own beneficially 5% or more of our ordinary shares:
+The following table sets forth certain information as of [March 22], 2017 regarding the beneficial ownership by all shareholders known to us to own beneficially 5% or more of our ordinary shares:

-Number of Ordinary Shares Percentage
+Number of Ordinary

+Shares Percentage

+Beneficially of

-Beneficially Owned (1) of Ownership (2)
+Name Owned (1) Ownership (2)

-5,122,095 50.5%

-5,122,095 50.5%
+Nistee Ltd. (3) 5,122,095 50.5%

-5,122,095
+Yitzhak Nissan (3)(4) 5,742,237 56.6%

-(1) Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
+- (1) Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
 Ordinary shares relating to options or convertible notes currently exercisable or exercisable within 60 days of the date of this table are deemed outstanding for computing the percentage of the person holding such securities but are not deemed outstanding for computing the percentage of any other person.
-Except as indicated by footnote, and subject to community property laws where applicable, the persons named in the table above have sole voting and investment power with respect to all shares shown as beneficially owned by them.

-(2) The percentages shown are based on 10,142,762 ordinary shares issued and outstanding as of March 22, 2016.

-(3) Nistec Ltd. is an Israeli private company controlled by Yitzhak Nissan.
-Accordingly, Mr. Nissan may be deemed to be the beneficial owner of the ordinary shares held directly by Nistec.
+Except as indicated by footnote, and subject to community property laws where applicable, the persons named in the table above have sole voting and investment power with respect to all shares shown as beneficially owned by them. - (2) The percentages shown are based on 10,142,762 ordinary shares issued and outstanding as of [March 22], 2017. - (3) Nistee Ltd. is an Israeli private company controlled by Yitzhak Nissan.
+Accordingly, Mr. Nissan may be deemed to be the beneficial owner of the ordinary shares held directly by Nistee.